-- Students must have completed at least 14 core high school units.
-Students with less than 14 core high school units may be considered for admission if they have an ACT composite score of 30 or higher.
+- Students must be classified as a junior or senior.
+Students not classified as a junior or senior may be considered for admission if they have an ACT composite score of 30 or higher.

 - Students must have an unconditional written recommendation from a high school principal or guidance counselor.

 - Students taking academic courses in either a face-to-face or online format must have a high school GPA of 3.0 or higher.

 - Students taking career/technical courses must have a high school GPA of 2.0 or higher and be high school sophomores or higher.

 - Online students: must have internet access and a reliable desktop computer or laptop.